SFDO-Tooling/CumulusCI/docs/get-started.md

 1. Go to the [Python downloads page](https://www.python.org/downloads/windows/).

-2. Download the latest Python 3.10 release.
+2. Download the latest stable Python 3 release.
 Most users select the "Windows Installer (64-bit)" link, but it depends on your particular computer setup.